 The annual membership is £8, however, visitors and people wishing to “try us out” are welcome on the walks at no cost, although a donation to the Dorset Air Ambulance Service would be appreciated.
-Donations should be given to Andrew Ravenhill or, in his absence, Alan Wakefield.
+Donations should be given to Ian L’Argent or, in his absence, Peter Holloway.

 We are sorry, but dogs are not permitted on our walks